kitewu/open-md-checker/README.md

 }
 ```

-User can place the configuration anywhere and specify the file location by setting the `MD_LINT_CONFIG_PATH` environment variable.
+You can place the configuration anywhere and specify the file location by setting the `MD_LINT_CONFIG_PATH` environment variable.
 E.g

 ```bash
 # export MD_LINT_CONFIG_PATH=./open-md-lint.json